 When asked about the future, Stantec’s Sell mentions Stella’s Place, a free walk-in clinic inside a former factory in Toronto that opened last summer and provides mental health services for young adults (ages 16 to 29).
 There, a patient can get counseling from a professional or peer.
 It also has a coffee shop.

 Several AEC sources also are seeing signs of a connection between mental healthcare and clinical research.
-One of Perkins & Will’s design projects is the county-owned UTHealth Science Center in Houston, which opened a year ago with 264 beds.
+One of Perkins&Will’s design projects is the state-owned John S. Dunn Behavioral Sciences Center at UTHealth Houston, which opened a year ago with 264 beds.
 Davis suggests this could be the largest teaching hospital for mental health in the country.
 “It’s important for clients to send a message about care and research,” she says.

 Giebink of HDR thinks that “it’s only a matter of time” before the already established link between healthcare and research “extends to mental health.”